tappiola/real-estate-agency-app/README.md

    - when user logs out, remove token from local storage
    - when token expires, return 401 (?) and frontend should remove token from local storage + redirect to home page
 - (R) add protected route /wishlist.
 If not authorized (expired token), return 401 and redirect to home page
-- handle 404
 - add images table
 - add carousel
 - add wishlist route returning properties in user's wishlist
 - notifications
 - script to fill in properties data
 - (R) refresh token
+- click on property in wishlist
-- wishlist on single property page
+- click on property in search
+- (R) error when importing './WishlistCard' (export 'default' (imported as 'WishlistCard') was not found in './WishlistCard' (module has no exports)
+  )